 Within 15 working days from receipt of an accepted electronic bill, the claims administrator must send the provider an electronic EOR.
 The electronic EOR is known as an 835 file.
 (By way of contrast, claims administrators are allowed a whopping 30 calendar days to remit a paper EOR after receipt of a paper bill).

 This EOR timeline only applies to bills that were accepted by the claims administrator in Step 2.

 Put it all together, and the steps look like this:

 Behind the Scenes

 Generally speaking, providers and claims administrators cannot transmit or receive the various required electronic files – the 837, 275, 277, and 835 – that underpin electronic billing, so each hires a third party to manage electronic billing on their behalf.
 That’s where we come in.
-DaisyBill is an EDI agent, or e-billing expert, that helps providers compliantly submit and process electronic bills according to the above outlined three steps.
+DaisyBill is an EDI agent, or electronic billing expert, that helps providers compliantly submit and process electronic bills according to the above outlined three steps.

 As the EDI agent hired by a provider, DaisyBill submits compliant electronic bills (837s) with supporting documents (275s) to the EDI agent hired by a claims administrator.
 The claims administrator EDI agent, in turn, sends DaisyBill either the accepted and rejected acknowledgements (277s) and sends DaisyBill the electronic EORs (835s).